PelagusWallet/pelagus-docs/docs/develop/get-started/detecting-pelagus.md

 ## Application

-Inside of your application, you may want to differentiate between Pelagus and other quai based wallets.
+Inside of your application, you may want to differentiate between Pelagus and other Quai-based wallets.
 Verify that the provider is Pelagus by checking the provider name:

 ```js
 function detectPelagus() {